kdanieladams/pong.js/readme.md

 # Pong.js
 ### by K. Daniel Adams

 This is pong in typescript.
-There is no AI, both sides are human controlled.
-The left-side paddle is controlled with 'W' and 'S', the right-side paddle is controlled with the up-arrow and down-arrow.
+There is a crude AI implemented at the moment, which I will likely revise later.
+The right-side paddle is controlled with the up-arrow and down-arrow.
 Press spacebar to start the game.
+I did not reference any other projects or guides to get this far, although I may need a reference for the finer points of pong (e.g. angular trajectory from a moving paddle, an AI which offers a decent challenge instead of just following the ball perfectly, drawing the score using squares so it  <a href="https://en.wikipedia.org/wiki/Pong" target="_blank">looks like it did on the old arcade cabinet</a>, etc.).

 ## Usage
 1. Clone the project.